Hydrawisk793/redux-monster-react/README.md

-# Redux MONSTER React.js binding
+# redux-monster-react
-A binding module to connect redux monsters to React.js components.
+A react.js binding for redux-monster.